czbiohub-sf/covidhub-pub/README.md

 This repository contains multiple projects related to the COVID19 work going on at the Biohub.

+*This public version of the repo is missing test data (which contains real test results) and credentials for Google Drive and AWS.
+We hope that the code base and architecture may nevertheless prove useful for others.*

 ## Projects

 Sourcecode for these projects is located in the `code` directory.
 Detailed READMEs are in the `docs` directory.